 Also, if you live alone or have children, make sure somebody will be taking care of them and the house.
 Given that you’ll be away for a few months, a close family member will probably be the best choice.

 You will need to tell family members and close friends where you’re going, because the process will be easier if they’re able to contact you.
-Most rehab facilities have visiting hours, so, if nothing else, you should be able to talk to your loved ones a few times per week.
+Most rehab centers have visiting hours, so, if nothing else, you should be able to talk to your loved ones a few times per week.

 Know What to Bring